papis/papis/doc/source/install.rst

 Using the Makefile
 ^^^^^^^^^^^^^^^^^^

-Now you have to initialise the submodules, just type
+Now you have to initialize the submodules, just type

 ::